4 Minute Read

 So what if you’re the parent of a high school senior?
 Time may not be on your side, but that doesn’t mean hope is lost.
 With a little skin in the game, Junior can still get a great debt-free education.
 Here’s how:

 Choose an Affordable College: It’s time to stop thinking of college as a right and start to realize it’s a major purchase.
 So treat it like one and shop around.
 In-state public universities offer a great education for a fraction of the cost of out-of-state or private schools.
 Junior can save even more by knocking out his first two years of prerequisites at a local community college then transferring to a state university to complete his last two years.
+Try our Debt-Free Degree College Calculator to compare the costs of different schools.

 Apply for Scholarships and Grants: Senior year gives Junior the opportunity to earn free money by applying for scholarships and grants.
 And he doesn’t have to be a straight-A student to take home the prize.
 Dig deep and you’ll find all sorts of opportunities to save a buck.
 Encourage Junior to start early and submit as many applications as possible.
 A little hard work on the front end pays off in the long run!
+Use our Debt-Free Degree Scholarship Search to look for thousands of scholarships and grants.

 Get a Job: If you think Junior’s grades will suffer if he works his way through college, think again.
 A part-time job could actually help!
 Research shows that students who work 10–19 hours a week have higher GPAs on average than those who don’t.
 Being financially invested in his own education just might be what Junior needs to kick it into high gear and graduate in four years!